baracil/jplugman/README.md

 public interface Application {

     /**
-     * @param pluginServiceType the type of the service provided by the plugin requesting the application service provider
+     * @param pluginServiceType the type of the versionedService provided by the plugin requesting the application versionedService provider
-     * @return the service provided by the application filtered for the provided <code>pluginServiceType</code>
+     * @return the versionedService provided by the application filtered for the provided <code>pluginServiceType</code>
      */
     @NonNull ServiceProvider getServiceProvider(@NonNull Class<?> pluginServiceType);

     /**
-     * Plug an extension to the application.
+     * Plug an extensionData to the application.
 This must
-     * not affect the service provider of the application.
+     * not affect the versionedService provider of the application.
-     * @param extension the service to plug
+     * @param extensionData the versionedService to plug */ void plugExtension(@NonNull Extension extensionData);
-     */
-    void plugExtension(@NonNull Extension extension);

     /**
-     * Unplug an extension from the application.
+     * Unplug an extensionData from the application.
 This must
-     * not affect the service provider of the application.
+     * not affect the versionedService provider of the application.
-     * @param extension the service to unplug
+     * @param extensionData the versionedService to unplug */ void unplugExtension(@NonNull Extension extensionData);
-     */
-    void unplugExtension(@NonNull Extension extension);
 }
 ```
 You then create a **PluginManager** with